 Bacopa Monnieri is an Indian plant containing potent properties that make cognition better.
 Take once a day with food.
 You can find capsules containing 300 to 350 mg, which is a sufficient dosage but ask your doctor to ensure this plant extract is compatible with your other meds.

 Socializing Helps You Keep Mentally Stimulated

 Positive social interactions are invaluable for maintaining brain health.

 There are many different ways to maintain strong relationships with friends and family.
 Here are a few tips that can help make your relationships stronger:

 - Spend time together.
 This is probably the most important thing you can do to strengthen your relationships.
 Spending time together allows you to communicate and get to know each other better.
-It also gives you the opportunity to build memories that will last a lifetime.
+It also allows you to build memories that will last a lifetime.

 - Communicate openly and honestly.
-This is another key component of strong relationships.
+This is another key component of healthy relationships.
 If you don’t communicate openly, misunderstandings and conflicts can arise.
-By communicating honestly, you’ll be more likely to resolve any issues that come up in a more positive way.
+By communicating honestly, you’ll be more likely to resolve – more positively – any issues that arise.

 - Be there for each other when times are tough.
 Interdependence is a good thing.
-When we lean on each other and demonstrate reciprocity, it begins to build more trust and intimacy.
+When we lean on each other and demonstrate reciprocity, it builds trust and intimacy.

 Have Strategies for Dealing with Stress and Anxiety (Even the Low-Level Kind)

 For example, alcohol, sugar, and smoking are less beneficial ways of self-medicating.
 However, yoga and deep breathing are highly effective ways to manage stress and anxiety because they combine flexibility with meditation and relaxation techniques.

 You can stimulate your brain and strengthen important neural connections.